 Giving A Negative Feeling

 Don’t be afraid to get rid of people who always make you or other members of the family feel uncomfortable.
-If those particular persons regularly make the whole home environment feel heavy and unpleasant, it’s time to let them go.
+It is your overall well-being that is on the line.
+Thus, if those particular persons regularly make the whole home environment feel heavy and unpleasant, it’s time to let them go.
 That’s because of the negative impact they might bring.
 These toxic individuals are capable of affecting and damaging other relationships, so there’s no sense of keeping them near you or your family.
 Because if you don’t cut them out and you choose to let them stay around, it can eventually make you negative as well.
 These people can potentially drain all of the positivity you have in your life.
 So before thinking of keeping all your family members intact, always consider if all the relationships are worth it.
 If the connection is harmful to the overall growth of your family, don’t be afraid to consider stepping back.
 Dr. Patricia Turner, M.D., says that “attempting to maintain every relationship is not desirable or healthy and it is important to know when it is time to quit.”

 Damaging Your Health

 Keeping an ongoing connection with toxic family members is undoubtedly detrimental to your health.
 That’s due to the stress and pressure they give to you and the other members of the unit.
 In the worst cases, these people can cause severe mental health conditions such as anxiety and depression.
 Aside from that, their presence will automatically bring emotional instability which will also affect your cognitive and physiological function.
 Sometimes they bring issues inside the home that you and other members won’t be able to mentally and emotionally handle, which in the end will result to sleep disorders and lower self-esteem.

 Getting A One-Sided Relationship